DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/Levels Rework.md

 # Changing the way We Do the Game's Levels

 The way we've been doing levels is completely WRONG WRONG WRONG.
-That whole prefab thing caused us more problems than it solved.
+Although it helped with Git management, that whole prefab system thing caused us more problems than it solved.

 - Unnecessarily large prefab files
 - Long saving times when making changes to a level prefab
-- Things not being overridden in the ApartmentBlockout scene that are
+- Things being overridden in the ApartmentBlockout scene, but not the scene the designer was working in.
+- "Bro, who touched my prefab?"
+- etc.

 ## From Now On, Each Level is Going to Be Split up into Multiple Scenes
 ### Why Do This?